 Another dirty little secret he does not mention is that all existing tools base the plan on master data parameters that have been loaded from ERP systems.
 The quality of the master data is very questionable in many cases; so, garbage in, garbage out, compounding the poor quality of the plan.

 Let me be clear, range forecasting is not the same as stochastic planning.
 Undoubtedly, range forecasting is better than a one-number forecast, but it completely misses the uncertainty on the supply side, which in turn gives a false sense of confidence to the supply chain organization that the range forecast can be achieved.

 Because traditional planning tools are deterministic, they cannot give a risk estimate associated with a plan.
 Bringing this up indirectly by referring to the need to deploy new tools to achieve resiliency, ergo the existing tools cannot get us there.

 The diagram above clearly shows the flow of materials through two different production lines at a facility before flowing into the distribution process at the bottom of the diagram (*).
-There is no limit to the number of supply chain variants that LOP.ai can capture. (*) The names of the facilities and the products are blocked out for reasons of confidentiality.
+There is no limit to the number of supply chain variants that Axon can capture.

 Nearly everyone is interested in performing value stream analysis of their supply chains.
 The diagram below shows a multi-stage supply chain, where stages are marked by the darker vertical line, in which the process (PT), wait (WT) and transit (TT) times have been analyzed over a given period.
 The ladder diagram below, common to value stream mapping, is a great way of visualizing where process improvements can be achieved.
 Notice that each of the times is plotted as a box plot to give a sense of variability.

 Though time is an obvious variable to capture cost and quality, other variables can also be captured.